-The HSB/HLS color models are found in most desktop graphics programs like Adobe’s Photoshop.
+The HSB/HLS color models are available in most desktop graphics programs like Adobe’s Photoshop.
 By opting to include a standardized color model in Paper it is now possible to match colors across platforms and apps.
-As a designer I find this especially helpful for maintaining color consistency when importing Paper PNG files into Adobe Creative Suite documents.
+As a designer I find this helpful for maintaining color consistency when importing Paper PNG files into Adobe Creative Suite documents.

 When I wrote my Mastering Paper guide for drawing portraits there wasn’t a good way for me to share my palettes with the community.
 Now with the help of Mix by FiftyThree I can share my palette2 of skin tones to be sampled and used by anyone who decides to download them.

 If you found this guide helpful stay tuned for the next one where I cover how the updated page fill feature works.
 I was going to include it in this guide but figured it would make more sense on its own.

 As always feel free to leave comments below, ask questions, or follow me on Twitter and the like (links below in the footer).